 The Russia hoax is this generation’s WMD.

 The legendary 19th-century novelist Mark Twain had it right when he hilariously wrote, “Suppose you were an idiot.
 And suppose you were a member of Congress.
 But then I repeat myself.”
 Perhaps Twain would not mind if his iconic quote were tweaked: “Suppose you were a liar.
 And suppose you were a neoconservative and a leftist.
 But then I repeat myself.”
 That would be quite appropriate in today’s climate, whether it refers to initiating a foolish war or attacking President Trump.
 Unfortunately, the next generation undoubtedly will be the victim of another major ruse, that will divide the nation (again), cost taxpayers (again), and discredit the media (again).
-Isn’t this the definition of insanity?We value your comments!
-Please weigh in on our comment section below.
+Isn’t this the definition of insanity?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com